idaholab/moose/framework/doc/content/framework/reviewing.md

 ## Review Guidelines

-- Contributors should be regarded as innocent until proven guilty
-  - Contributors probably aren't out to destroy MOOSE
-  - The contributor has probably thought about their contribution a lot
 - Reviews should be thoughtful
 - Reviews should be thorough; we don't want bugs!
 But
   - Don't let perfect be the enemy of the good